Using and accessing the internet

 Affected by Brexit?

-Wherever you are in the EU you must be able to access electronic communication services of good quality at an affordable price - including basic internet access.
+Wherever you are in the EU you must be able to access good quality electronic communication services at an affordable price - including basic internet access.
+This is known as the "universal service" provision.
 There should be at least one internet provider who can provide this service for you.
-This is known as the "universal service"' principle.

 In some specific cases, such as issues with the technical feasibility of a request, your request might not be considered "reasonable" and could be refused.

 To find out more, contact the national regulatory authorities in your country.
 They will put you in touch with your universal service provider.

 EU rules on open internet give you the right as a user to access and/or distribute any online content and services you choose.
 Your internet provider cannot block, slow down or discriminate against any online content, applications or services, except in 3 specific cases:

 - to comply with legal obligations, such as a court order blocking specific illegal content

 - to preserve the security and integrity of the network, for example to combat viruses or malware